MuratVasiliev/project_zmeika/README.md

 # project_zmeika
-Our oroginal snake project for MIPT, autumn 2022
+Our original snake project for MIPT, autumn 2022